 But I Can’t Live Without It!

-If you are the parent of a child with Asperger’s syndrome, you may have heard your child exclaim, “But I can’t live without it!” on more than one occasion.
+If you are the parent of a child with autism, you may have heard your child exclaim, “But I can’t live without it! “regularly.
 You may also notice that the book bag you just saw him pack is suddenly filled with a few more Harry Potter books.
-Or perhaps that suitcase for the trip to grandma’s house has a Gameboy in it, when she promised she would leave it at home this time.
+Or perhaps that suitcase for the trip to grandma’s house has an iPad in it, when she promised she would leave it at home this time.

-Fixations or perseverations with certain topics or objects, ranging from books, video games, or trains to history, movies, or any number of other subjects, are a classic symptom of Asperger’s syndrome.
-In addition to impairments in social functioning, the Diagnostic and Statistical Manual, Fourth Edition (DSM-IV), lists as a characteristic of the disorder restricted, repetitive, and stereotyped patterns of behavior, interests, and activities, as manifested by at least one of the following:
+Fixations or perseverations with certain topics or objects, ranging from books, video games, movies, or subjects like trains and history are a classic symptom of Asperger’s syndrome.
+In addition to impairments in social functioning, the Diagnostic and Statistical Manual, Fourth Edition (DSM-IV), lists characteristics of this disorder as restricted, repetitive, and stereotyped patterns of behavior, interests, and activities, as manifested by at least one of the following:

 - Encompassing preoccupation with one or more stereotyped and restricted patterns of interest that is abnormal either in intensity or focus;